sftcd/openssl/esnistuff/haproxy.md

 We've done Shared-mode and Split-mode ECH-enabling haproxy, there's still a
 TODO: list.

+* Some bug causing the wrong inner SNI to be routed as if correct, that also doesn't get barfed on by backend - odd.
 * There are leaks on exit - check if that's some effect of threads by running with vanilla OpenSSL libraries
 * Add option to load a set of keys in a directory.